€40EU recovery comp.Per late invoice — automatic art. 6

 Days 1–5.
 File setup, documentation review, debtor verification in the local commercial register.
 Opening demand letter sent in the debtor's language on agency letterhead, referencing statutory interest and recovery compensation where applicable.

-Days 5-20.
+Days 5–20.
 Phone contact with the debtor's AP team.
 Dispute triage: if the debtor raises substantive objections, the agency documents them and reports to the creditor for instruction.
-If the dispute is spurious (receipt of goods acknowledged, no quality complaint filed at delivery), the agency pushes forward.

-Days 20-45.
+Days 20–45.
 Settlement negotiation within creditor-set authority.
 Payment plans, discount-for-prompt-payment arrangements, or partial settlement with release are typical outcomes.
-The agency remits recovered funds net of contingency.

 Days 45–60.
 Final pre-legal demand.
 A formal notice citing the specific legal mechanism that will follow (injonction de payer in France, Mahnverfahren in Germany, decreto ingiuntivo in Italy) often triggers payment from solvent debtors who have simply been delaying.

-Recovery rates in the amicable phase on commercial claims under 180 days old typically fall in the 55-75 percent range when the debtor is solvent and the claim is undisputed.
-Older or disputed claims recover less at this phase.
+Recovery rates in the amicable phase on commercial claims under 180 days old typically fall in the 55–75 percent range when the debtor is solvent and the claim is undisputed.

 How the legal phase works

 United Kingdom.
 Money Claim Online through HMCTS handles sums up to £100,000 with a sliding-scale filing fee.
-The County Court Business Centre processes defended claims.

 United Arab Emirates.
 Civil procedure under Federal Decree-Law No. 42 of 2022.
 Payment order procedure available for commercial claims with documented written acknowledgment.